 Uncomplicated cookies are kind of my thing here at Primavera Kitchen, like my Chocolate Almond Butter Cookies, Healthy Peanut Butter Oatmeal Cookies, and these 12 Healthy Gluten-free Cookies Recipes (Web Story).
 They’re all SO easy.

-So how is this gluten-free and dairy-free while still being moist and soft?
+So, how is this gluten-free and dairy-free while still being moist and soft?
 Instead of flour, we use cashew nut butter.
-It essentially acts as the flour and butter and binds the cookies together and keeps it moist.
-Plus, nut butters such as the cashew butter we use, add plant protein and fibre to our cookies!
+It essentially acts as the flour and butter and binds the cookies together, keeping them moist.
+Plus, nut butters such as the cashew butter we use add plant protein to our cookies!

 Looking for more cookies to make this holiday season?
 Try my Coconut Flour Chocolate Chip Cookies, Low-Carb Peanut Butter Cookies, Low-carb Cranberry Thumbprint Cookies, or my Sugar-free Nutella Thumbprint Cookies.